dovisp/dovisp/README.md

 Hi!
-My name is Dovis and I'm trying to make a game ;D
+My name is Dovis and I was trying to make a game ;D
 #
 #
 #